First Timer’s Guide

 - Musically Speaking, our pre-concert lecture series, takes place one hour prior to each weekend Classics concert on Saturday evenings and Sunday afternoons.
 Join a guest speaker in the main hall for a discussion of the performance.
 Hear in-depth information that will help frame the concert and enrich your listening experience.

-- Listen to Maestro JoAnn Falletta every weekday morning at 8:30 AM in “JoAnn’s Classical Corner” on WNED Classical 94.5 FM.
+- Listen to Maestro JoAnn Falletta every weekday at 8:30 AM and 5:30 PM in “JoAnn’s Classical Corner” on WNED Classical 94.5 FM.
 JoAnn will spend a couple of minutes with morning host Mark Swarts talking about everything from this season’s highlights to her insights on all things musical.

 How long is a concert?